All French people speak English.

-When you think about French food, you probably imagine elaborate recipes and delicious macarons, but did you know that France is the world’s second largest market for McDonald’s? (or Mcdo as we like to call it).
+When you think about French food, you probably imagine a delicious ratatouille or yummy macarons, but did you know that France is the world’s second largest market for McDonald’s? (or Mcdo as we like to call it).

 Quel est ton fast food préféré ?

 What’s your favorite fast food restaurant?